Greensburg tornado: Kiowa County Memorial Hospital

 The Kiowa County Memorial Hospital had been reinforced with internal vertical steel beams that extended along the floors and ceilings, along with double-thick masonry walls.
 Despite this, the hospital sustained heavy damage, and a 9,900 lb steel beam was lifted from the hospital's frame and lofted onto a vehicle to the hospital's northeast.
 The tornado also tore off the roof of the hospital, collapsed the walls of the building, and scattered medical equipment around.
 Staff and patients in the structure took shelter in a basement and as a result were unharmed.

 The hospital was unable to be used as a care facility as a result of the tornado.
 A secondary care location was set up at the Heart to Heart International trailers in Olathe, Kansas.
 Recovery efforts began immediately following the tornado; workers at the Kiowa County Memorial Hospital decided to begin rebuilding the hospital within 24 hours of its destruction.

 S.D.
 Robinett Building

 The historic S. D. Robinett Building survived the tornado.
-Built in 1915, it was the only building in the downtown portion of Greensburg and one of two historic buildings in town that was deemed to have not been destroyed in the tornado.
+Built in 1915, it was the only building in the downtown portion of Greensburg, and one of two historic buildings in the city, that was deemed to have not been destroyed in the tornado.
 The structure underwent a $124,653 rehabilitation, which included the installation of energy-efficient windows to replace windows broken in the tornado, and bamboo flooring; the brick parapet had to be rebuilt and damage to the building's interior needed to be addressed.
 The building was added to the National Register of Historic Places on May 1, 2010, and the renovated building features an open floor plan, energy-efficient appliances, and spray-foam insulation.